alihhussain/azure-serverless-workshop/03_web-app-for-containers/README.md

 - `docker` - the Docker daemon/engine that runs, manages, and creates Docker images
 - `build` - the build command tells Docker to get ready to build a Docker image based on a Dockerfile.
 - `-t` - we need to tag our image with our user name so that we push to Docker Hub it is accept correctly
-- `<DockerHubUsername>/<AppName>` - the name of our Docker Hub account and the name of the app we want to name it.
+- `<DockerHubUsername>/voting-app` - the name of our Docker Hub account and the name of the app (e.g. voting-app) we want to name it.
 - `.` - the dot is used to mean "current directory", in this case it provides the build command reference to find the Dockerfile.

 Once build finishes, you can view local images using the following command: